-For a more recent roundup, check out our 2017 list of eight essential Forest Park hikes.
+For a more up-to-date roundup, check out our 2017 list of eight essential Forest Park hikes.

 Easy/see map T2/Hike #1